dlol/website/content/en/blog/disable-wg-routing/index.md

 date: 2024-02-20T18:40:31+01:00
 ---

-This was part of my qBittorrent-nox guide but I've slitted it up.
+I've learned that it's possible configure WireGuard as to not route everything through it.
+This enables me to use WireGuard just as another interface that I can *optionally* bind to, like separate Wi-Fi and Ethernet interfaces in the same computer, but this time with a different IP.
+The possibilities are probably endless.

-To make WireGuard not route all traffic through it, you'll need to edit your config files.
-By following this guide you will be leaving the WireGuard interface as just another network interface you can *optionally* bind to, think of Wi-Fi and Ethernet interfaces, depending on the application you can just select which one you are going to use.
-What's cooler is that, even if your server already acts like a WireGuard server, like mine does, you're still going to be able to use WireGuard as a client.
-To do this:
+## Tutorial

 Leave `AllowedIPs=` as is `(0.0.0.0/0)`.

 Add `Table = off` below `[Interface]`.
 This will allow you to split tunnel the traffic.
+That's all you have to do!

 `/etc/wireguard/<your-wg-conf>.conf`
 ```ini